LondonJim/Game-of-Life/README.md

 - The board should wrap

-*Currently still refactoring the cell checker code*
+*Currently still in the process of refactoring the cell checker code!*

 ### Installation

 Written in Ruby 2.5.1

+Installation of gems in game root directory:

+`bundle`

 ### How to run